Serratolamna: Description

 The fossils of Serratolamna mainly consist of teeth and scattered vertebrae.
 The teeth are asymmetrical with smooth crowns and multiple cusplets.
 The basal margin of the roots are V-shaped.
 Based on the size of its teeth, it appears Serratolamna grew no larger than 1.5 metres.

 Distribution

-Fossils of species within this genus have been found in Late Cretaceous of France, Madagascar, Mexico, Morocco, Sweden and United States.
+Fossils of species within this genus have been found in Late Cretaceous of Cuba, France, Madagascar, Mexico, Morocco, Sweden and United States.